Nautyy9/node_uber_docker/ReadMe.md

-# Multi User Region Based Live Location Tracker.
+# Multi User Region Based Live Location Tracker With SSL.
  ### Tech Used
    - KafkaJs -> for live location streaming data , providing location based on region by utilizing consumer groups .
 Future profing for upscaling based on user
    - Redis -> for caching live data for updating last location updates even if user dissconnects